- Total £229.00

 Wunjo started in 2001 in a tiny little shop just around the corner from Denmark Street in Soho, London.
 We soon out-grew our first home, and moved to 20 Denmark Street in 2003, the same building where Elton John got his first job as a tea boy back in the sixties!
 Since then, we've even out-grown number 20, and we've opened two specialist shops for bass players and keys players/producers.
 Known for being super-duper friendly (we might be biased, but it's definitely true) meet the people that make Wunjo the coolest guitar shop in the world.

-Every Monday morning at Wunjo Guitars, a long queue of sales representatives from some of the biggest musical instrument companies in the world trails through the shop and up to the door of Brian's office.
-They will never get in, because more often than not, Brian is having a jolly chat with one of our many dear customers.
+Every Monday morning at Wunjo Guitars, a long queue of sales representatives from some of the biggest musical instrument companies in the world trails through the shop and up the workshop bench to find Brian.
+More often than not, Brian is having a jolly chat with one of our many dear customers.
 A chat about guitars, golf, the plight of Glasgow Rangers Football Club, or anything else that that particular dear customer may wish to muse upon.
 Wunjo Guitars exists because of this man, and it has become his labour of love.
-Years of graft have given way to an enduring passion for the things we spend all our days talking about, lusting over, dreaming of, and maybe, just maybe, actually getting to have a play on.
-And Brian's philosophy has never wavered: if you see it in our shop, then have a play on it!
-Guitars are there to be played, and it will always be our way here at Wunjos.
-Once finished putting the world to rights with the customers, maybe offering a couple of sweet deals along the way, Brian breezes out of the shop, affording a casual nod to the winding queue of sales reps, and heads to the golf course to enjoy the spoils of being the founder of the world's coolest guitar shop.
+Years of graft have given way to an enduring passion for the things we spend all our days talking about, lusting over and dreaming of.
+Brian's philosophy has never wavered: if you see it in our shop, then have a play on it!
+Guitars are there to be played, and it will always be our way here at Wunjo.
+Once finished putting the world to rights with the customers, setting up a host of our warranty instruments and maybe offering a couple of sweet deals along the way, Brian breezes out of the shop, affording a casual nod to the winding queue of sales reps, and heads to the golf course to enjoy the spoils of being the founder of the world's coolest guitar shop.

 Staff Pick: Gibson LG-2 American Eagle